Manager

 Manager exposes an API for control, based on gRPC, and is controlled by Computation Management service.
 Manager acts as the client of Computation Management service and connects to it upon the start via TLS-encoded gRPC connection.

-Computation Management service is used to to configure computation metadata.
+Computation Management service is used to configure computation metadata.
 Once a computation is created by a user and the invited users have uploaded their public certificates (used later for identification and data exchange in the enclave), a run request is sent.
 The Manager is responsible for creating the TEE in which computation will be ran and managing the computation lifecycle.

 The picture below shows where the Manager runs in the Cocos system, helping us better understand its role.